badsyntax/vscode-spotless-gradle/README.md

 ## Troubleshooting

-View logs by selecting "Spotless Gradle" and/or "Gradle Tasks" in the output panel.
+View logs by selecting `Spotless Gradle` and/or `Gradle Tasks` in the output panel.

 ## Support